s7chak/listopia/README.md

 ## Features

-- Countdown or count up to a selected date and time
+- Make multiple lists and save with name
-- Save anniversaries or events with a name and date
+- Offload lists from mind, lists are saved per user

 ## Installation